richardtatum/siege-bot/README.md

 ### Authorised users

-Add any server members and their uPlay account names the `Users` section in `settings.py`:
+Add any server members and their uPlay account names the `users` section in `settings.py`:

 ```
 users = {